wp-plugins/flyzoo/readme.txt

 = What if can't verify my website? =

+Please verify that your widget is on home page (root) of your site!
-Please reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you with the verification process!
+Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you with the verification process!

 = How do I recover my password? =